alpaka-group/alpaka3/docs/source/basic/abstraction.rst

 Parallelism and memory hierarchies at all levels need to be exploited in order to achieve performance portability across various types of accelerators.
 Within this chapter an abstraction will be derive that tries to provide a maximum of parallelism while simultaneously considering implementability and applicability in hardware.

-Looking at the current HPC hardware landscape, we often see nodes with multiple sockets/processors extended by accelerators like GPUs or Intel Xeon Phi, each with their own processing units.
+Looking at the current HPC hardware landscape, we often see nodes with multiple sockets/processors extended by accelerators like GPUs, each with their own processing units.
-Within a CPU or a Intel Xeon Phi there are cores with hyper-threads, vector units and a large caching infrastructure.
+Within a CPU there are cores with hyper-threads, vector units and a large caching infrastructure.
 Within a GPU there are many small cores and only few caches.
 Each entity in the hierarchy has access to different memories.
 For example, each socket / processor manages its RAM, while the cores additionally have non-explicit access to L3, L2 and L1 caches.